BCL Molecular Mk II

 The Mk II was soon dropped and the extra features removed - which is a shame as the new features were quite clever.
 One was a set of base and limit registers that would be used to detect a task writing to core outside their pre-defined area.
 The general idea was that it is was a serious issue that one task could 'damage' another or indeed overwrite the operating system.
 Of course this also stopped each tasks access to zero page and also stopped any inter-process communication.
 These could have been managed by additional calls into the OS.

-A new OS was being written for the Mk 2 to take advantages of the new features - was this called SIMPLE?
+A new OS was being written for the Mk 2 to take advantages of the new features.

 Mk 2 Instruction Card